 The 2016 presidential debates, like the one that happened last night in Boulder, Colorado, have showcased these remarkable costume pieces, allowing these creatures' true forms to peek out momentarily from their fleshy exteriors.

 For instance, it definitely looked like the wiring in Donald Trump's facial animatronics went haywire during the second Republican presidential debate.
-But because it's Trump we're talking about, there's always the possibility that his puppeteers were making that face on purpose.
+But because it's Trump we're talking about, there's always the possibility that his puppeteers were making these faces on purpose.

-Last night, for example, Carly Fiorina took a stab at the facial expression we humans use to communicate emotions like trust and warmth.
+Wednesday night, Carly Fiorina took a stab at the facial expression we humans use to communicate emotions like trust and warmth.
 But the imitation wasn't quite the same:

 It was a little like when Jeb Bush read the words "turn down for what" off a cue card on the first episode of Late Night with Stephen Colbert.
 The moment failed to derail his campaign, but it likely won't be the last time the youngest Bush Cyborg reveals himself.